Rajeev K. Singla , Mohammed Ali, Mohammad A. Kamal and Ashok K. Dubey * Pages 2367 - 2378 ( 12 )

 Keto fatty acid, Novel phytomolecule, Hard shell, Coconut, Endocarp, Anti-inflammatory agent.

-Division of Biological Sciences and Engineering, Netaji Subhas Institute of Technology, Sector - 3, Dwarka, New Delhi-110078, Department of Pharmacognosy and Phytochemistry, Faculty of Pharmacy, Jamia Hamdard (Hamdard University), New Delhi, King Fahd Medical Research Center, King Abdulaziz University, P. O. Box 80216, Jeddah 21589, Division of Biological Sciences and Engineering, Netaji Subhas Institute of Technology, Sector - 3, Dwarka, New Delhi-110078
+Division of Biological Sciences and Engineering, Netaji Subhas University of Technology, Sector - 3, Dwarka, New Delhi-110078, Department of Pharmacognosy and Phytochemistry, Faculty of Pharmacy, Jamia Hamdard (Hamdard University), New Delhi, King Fahd Medical Research Center, King Abdulaziz University, P. O. Box 80216, Jeddah 21589, Division of Biological Sciences and Engineering, Netaji Subhas University of Technology, Sector - 3, Dwarka, New Delhi-110078